FahrulID/virtual-gamepad/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

+- Node-server

 1. To use this application, you need to install [ViGEmBus](https://github.com/ViGEm/ViGEmBus/releases)
 2. After installing ViGEmBus, download released [virtual-gamepad](https://github.com/FahrulID/virtual-gamepad/releases)
 3. Run the portable executable you downloaded
 4. Go to the link as the application instructed

+- Webview-app

+1. Simply download the .apk from the release page [apk](https://github.com/FahrulID/virtual-gamepad/releases)
+2. Install it on your phone
+3. Run it
+4. Run the Node-server
+5. Input URL shown in Node-server to the Webview-app
+6. Press "Connect"

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- ROADMAP -->
 ## Roadmap

+- Node-server

 - [ ] Add Steering Mode ( Accelerometer )
 - [ ] Add Aiming Mode ( Gyroscope )